 Activities are ordered chronologically with the latest activity being listed on top.
 A previously appeared vulnerability goes back to the top when there is new activity on the report.

-You can also filter the activity you want to see by these filters:
+You can also filter the types of activities and programs you want to see listed with these filters:

 Details